 "What’s in there?"
-She asked.

 "I'm not quite sure!
 I haven't looked inside that box for a long time.
 Would you like to check it out?"

-"You are imperfect!
-Filled with flaws; temperamental and moody, at times.
-You have very low patience and you also demand a lot from others as much as from yourself.
-You can be bossy, which probably has something to do with the fact you are a natural leader.
+You are imperfect, full of flaws, temperamental, and moody at times.
+You have very little patience and demand a lot from yourself and from others.
+You can be bossy, which probably has something to do with the fact you are a natural-born leader.
 You completely lack emotional intelligence, but you are transparent and, in fact, that is a great quality.
 Overall, you are a very difficult person to deal with.
 At the same time, though, you can be so loving and caring.
-Most importantly, you are very aware of your bad qualities, which helps you to constantly seek improvement; to become a better and more evolved person.
-However, despite of this long scare-people-away list, you know your good qualities just as well.
-At the end of the day that's what defines you.
+Most importantly, you are very aware of your bad qualities which helps you to constantly seek improvement; to become a better and more evolved person.
+However, despite this long, scare-people-away list, you know your good qualities just as well.
+At the end of the day, that's what defines you.